fore5fire/devil/README.md

    command that automatically updates plans for any breaking changes that can't be avoided.
 5. Be fast.
 Time matters a lot for load testing, race conditions, and side channel attacks.
-Anything that doesn't need to live in the hot-path of running a request should be done elsewhere.
+Although courier doesn't seek to be the best performing network client overall, anything that doesn't need to live in the hot-path of running a request should be done elsewhere.
+Courier is not a lightweight client and will gladly use lots of extra memory to save a few microseconds in the hot-path.

 ## Non-goals